sunpy/ablog/docs/manual/ablog-commands.rst

    :location: SF

-`ablog` command is designed to streamline blog operations, i.e. building, serving, and viewing blog pages, as well as starting a new blog.
+``ablog`` commands are for streamlining blog operations, i.e. building, serving, and viewing blog pages, as well as starting a new blog.

 ::